LBCN Lab Members

 Aaron Kucyi, PhD

-Aaron completed a PhD in neuroscience at the University of Toronto in 2014 where he studied pain perception, attention, and spontaneous brain activity.
-As a postdoctoral fellow at Harvard Medical School (2014-2016), his research demonstrated how the brain's default mode network (DMN) is simultaneously engaged with both mind-wandering and with unconscious fluctuations of attention.
-Aaron holds a Banting Fellowship from the Canadian Institutes of Health Research for his research at the LBCN.
-His current work with ECoG and electrical brain stimulation focuses on the neural network dynamics of spontaneous cognition and the causal role of the DMN in experience and behavior.
+Aaron completed a PhD at the University of Toronto in 2014 where he studied how the brain’s attention networks interact with processing of pain perception, using functional neuroimaging.
+After completing a postdoctoral fellowship at Massachusetts General Hospital/Harvard Medical School (2014-2016), he received a Banting Fellowship from the Canadian Institutes of Health Research for his research at the LBCN.
+His current work with intracranial recordings and electrical brain stimulation focuses on the electrophysiological dynamics of attention networks, with a special interest in the function of the default mode network.

 Su Liu, PhD